-Most methods available to alleviate damage and threats associated with birds are considered non-chemical methods.
+Most methods available to alleviate damage and threats associated with birds are considered nonchemical methods.
 Non-chemical methods employed to reduce damage and threats to safety caused by birds, if misused, could potentially be hazardous to human safety.
 Non-chemical methods may include cultural methods, limited habitat modification, animal behavior modification, and other mechanical methods.
-Changes in cultural methods could include improved animal husbandry practices, altering feeding schedules, changes in crop rotations, or conducting structural repairs.
+Changes in cultural methods could include altering feeding schedules, changes in crop rotations, or conducting structural repairs.
 Limited habitat modification would be practices that alter specific characteristics of a localized area, such as pruning trees to discourage birds from roosting or planting vegetation that was less palatable to birds.
 Animal behavior modification methods would include those methods designed to disperse birds from an area through harassment or exclusion.
-Behavior modification methods could include pyrotechnics, propane cannons, high-pressure water spray, bird-proof barriers, electronic distress calls, effigies, mylar tape, lasers, eyespot balloons, or nest destruction.
+Behavior modification methods could include pyrotechnics, propane cannons, bird-proof barriers, electronic distress calls, effigies, Mylar tape, lasers, eye-spot balloons, or nest destruction.
 Other mechanical methods could include live-traps, mist nests, cannon nets, net guns, shooting, or recommending a local population of harvestable birds be reduced through hunting.